 Whether you are a professional who wants to build a website (opens in new tab) to showcase their portfolio online, or an entrepreneur who wants to sell goods fast, a website serves as the basis of your online presence, and establishes you as a trustworthy source in the strange world of ones and zeroes.

 A website serves as the center of your digital life, and can be used to dispense information, establish authenticity, and market products or services.
-It may seem daunting at first, but to build a website these days is really easy, especially when using one of the best website builders.
+It may seem daunting at first, but building a website (opens in new tab) these days is really easy, especially when using one of the best website builders (opens in new tab).

 There are a variety of services that can make the process of building your website so simple that you can finish setting it up within a weekend.
 In this article, we will take a look at what you need to build your own website and get it up and running.